The-Bevilacqua-Lab/variantfoldrna/README.md

   --rbsn-only           Only the riboSNitch predictions, no null distribution.
   --top-n-percent TOP_N_PERCENT
-                        The top n percent to define as riboSNitches (default = 0.05) --shuffle-null        Use shuffling approach to generate null distribution.
+                        The top n percent to define as riboSNitches (default = 0.05)
   ```

 ## Trouble Shooting